Ancient installation discovered near Mt. Ararat supports origins of Biblical wine

 Robert Mondavi may have been one of the best-known vineyard operators in recent years, but Noah was the first.
 This is often overlooked in the shadow of Noah’s deluge-defying ark accomplishment, but the Bible states very clearly in Genesis 9 that, after the ark ran aground in the mountains of Ararat (now identified with Mt.
 Ararat), “Noah, a man of the soil, was the first to plant a vineyard” (Genesis 9:20).
 But the Biblical wine that resulted unfortunately got Noah drunk.
 After a night of indulging, his sons came upon Noah, drunk and exposed in his tent, which shamed them all.
 Although many scholars would dismiss claims of Noah’s vineyard of Biblical wine as lacking any historical merit, scientists are discovering evidence of ancient wine making in that very same region.

-In a recent article in the Journal of Archaeological Science, archaeologists from a joint Armenian, American and Irish expedition, codirected by Gregory Areshian of UCLA, announced the discovery of the earliest known wine-making operation in an Armenian cave near the southern border with Iran.
+In a 2011 article in the Journal of Archaeological Science, archaeologists from a joint Armenian, American and Irish expedition, codirected by Gregory Areshian of UCLA, announced the discovery of the earliest known wine-making operation in an Armenian cave near the southern border with Iran.
 This site, which lies about 60 miles from Turkey’s Mt.
 Ararat, the traditional site of the Biblical ark’s grounding, contained well-preserved ancient remains.

 A recently translated Old Babylonian flood tablet describes how to build a circular ark.
 Read The Animals Went in Two by Two, According to Babylonian Ark Tablet in Bible History Daily.